GunnarFarneback/LocalRegistry.jl/README.md

 for example by being a bare repository. `repository_url` itself can be an URL, or a path to a local git repository.

-The registry can also be created at a specified path.
+The registry can also be created at a specified path, with a specified branch, or being automatically pushed.
 See the documentation string for details.

 ## Add Registry